Drxvee/blxdeobfuscator/README.md

 # blxdeobfuscator

-A simple python code obfuscator
+A simple python code obfuscator made for fun

 How does it work:
 1. Edit config.json as you like